Tips to Prepare for your Family Photo Session |

 What to bring

-Water, tissues, makeup for touch-ups, and comfortable shoes for travel between locations.
+Water (with ice during the summer), tissues, small mirror, makeup for touch-ups, oil-absorbing sheets, hairbrush and comfortable shoes for travel between locations.

 For your children, packed, dry, non-messy snacks and wipes.
 Diapers for babies and pacifier, if needed.
 Spare outfits for children under age 3.

 PROPS: Optional, but a blanket with complementary colors to your outfits for sitting and lying down poses.
 You can bring another item to add some of your personality to your shoot.
 Ideas include a guitar/ukulele if you play, complementary bouquet of flowers, a light colored teepee tent, balloons, or an antique or peacock chair.